no-ra-inu/GRsync-GR3-HDF/README.md

 # GRsync (Python 3 Edition)

-This Python script uses the ImageSync API to transfer photos directly via Wi-Fi from **RICOH GR II / GR III / GR IIIx / GR III HDF / GR IIIx HDF** to your PC (Windows / Mac OS).
+This Python script uses the ImageSync mechanism to transfer photos via a direct Wi-Fi connection between a GR II / GR III series / GR IV series camera and a PC (Windows / macOS).
-*(Note: GR IV is not yet verified.
-It might work by adding it to the `SUPPORT_DEVICE` list.)*
+(Confirmed working with the GR IV Monochrome)

+---
+## Added GR IV series to the SUPPORT DEVICE list
+Usage is largely the same, but for the GR IV, Wi-Fi must be started from the "GR World" app.
+Once the SSID is active, connect only the PC to it.
+(On the smartphone, if a "Connect to (SSID)?" popup appears in the app, tap "No" or simply leave it — don't connect the phone.)

 ---